 Zoi is the current World Champion in women's Snowboard Slopestyle, an Olympic bronze medallist in Snowboard Big Air, an X Games gold medallist in Snowboard Slopestyle and an X Games silver medallist in Snowboard Big Air.
 She competed at the 2018 Olympic Winter Games in Pyeongchang where, at just 16 years old, she claimed NZ's first Olympic medal in 26 years.
-Also at the age of 16 Zoi earned her first World Cup and World Championship medals and was the youngest female snowboarder to win world cup gold in slopestyle.
-Zoi was named Snow Sports NZ Overall Athlete of the Year for 2017 as well as Snowboarder of the Year.
-In 2018 she was named Snow Sports NZ Snowboarder of the Year.

 Disciplines: Slopestyle and Big Air